Conservation Easement contact:

 -

-Harvesting large amounts of trees unless approved by BWSR with a forest stewardship plan
+No harvesting large amounts of trees unless approved by BWSR with a forest stewardship plan

 -

-Building and sub-development rights
+Forfeiture of building and sub-development rights

 -